-In twenty-five years of representing injured people, I do my best to treat each person’s case as the most important one I’ve ever handled.
+In twenty-six years of representing injured people, I do my best to treat each person’s case as the most important one I’ve ever handled.
 My goal is to treat each client as I would expect to be treated.

 As a boy, my parents stressed the importance of living life by basic, universal truths.
 To name a few —Treat others as you want to be treated.
 When you make a mistake, accept responsibility.
 Actions speak louder than words.
 When you take on a job, do it right.
 It’s always better to be safe than to be sorry.

 Early on, I grew up with the law.
 My grandfather, father, and uncles were all trial lawyers.
 As a boy, I would often spend Saturday mornings with my dad at my family’s law practice on Bangs Avenue in Asbury Park, learning about peoples’ problems.
-When my dad, Thomas F. Shebell, Jr., became a judge in Monmouth County Superior Court, I would go to the Court House in Freehold with him on many Saturday mornings.
+When my dad, Thomas F. Shebell, Jr., became a judge in the Monmouth County Superior Court, I would go to the Court House in Freehold with him on many Saturday mornings.
 I felt at home in the halls of the court house and the courtroom.
 In the back of my mind, I always knew I wanted to be a trial lawyer.

 I then had the privilege to Clerk for Justice Daniel J. O’Hern, of the New Jersey Supreme Court, for one year.
 Within one week of finishing my clerkship with Justice O’Hern, I tried my first jury trial as an associate at Drazin & Warsaw, in Red Bank, New Jersey.
 Over the course of the next three years, I tried over fifty jury trials to verdict, mostly in Monmouth, Middlesex, Hudson, and Ocean Counties.
 Since that time, I’ve continued to try cases throughout the State.